YannHicke/MedEd/README.md

    python score.py
    ```

-   This script will utilize the configuration file `config.yaml` located in the `code/evaluation` directory.
+   This script will utilize the configuration file `config.yaml` located in the `setup` directory.

 ## Configuration

-In the `config.yaml` file, located in the setup folder, you can customize the following settings:
+In the `config.yaml` file, located in the `setup` folder, you can customize the following settings:

 - **Conversation Files**: Specify the list of case files for evaluation.
   ```yaml